 The Big Perk of Low-Interest Student Loans: Saving for Retirement

 There is plenty of debate over how much savers should expect their retirement accounts to earn.
-Most experts and financial planners project the long-term number to fall between 7-10%, but some people project slightly higher or slightly lower interest rates.
+Most experts and financial planners project the long-term number to fall between 7-10%, but some project slightly higher or slightly lower interest rates.

 What isn’t up for debate is that in the long run, retirement investments should earn more than the 2% or 3% charged by a low-interest student loan.
 This means that retirement contributions should grow faster than the interest generated by the student loan.
 Tipping the scales further in favor of saving for retirement is the tax breaks.
 Retirement contributions to 401(k)s and IRAs can dramatically lower your tax bill.
 Additionally, the student loan interest paid also qualifies for a tax break.

 Borrowers who choose to focus on retirement can make minimum payments on their low-interest student loans to maximize retirement contributions.

 Some people view having an emergency fund as a luxury.
 I tend to see it as a necessity.